Toltally-suck-at-code/CS50-FINAL-PROJECT/README.md

 7. **Customization Options**: We gave the User the ability to change themes and customize the website, this allows us to enhance the user experience and accessibility.
 8. **Modular Design**: We separated functions and sections of code between routes and templates, this allows for a easier maintenance, debugging code and scalability

-Overall, our application goal is to provide an example of a full-stack web application, integrating frontend technologies with a Python backend, database management, and external API integration.
+Our application goal is to provide an example of a full-stack web application, integrating frontend technologies with a Python backend, database management, and external API integration.
 The design choices we made facilitate maintainability, scalability, and debugging and a good user experience.

 ## Design Decisions